gilbertojrequena/bonsai-sns/README.md

 # Bonsai SNS

-Is a simple async implementation of AWS SNS intended for execute tests or simulate environments locally, it was inspired by [ElasticMQ](https://github.com/softwaremill/elasticmq)
+Is a simple async implementation of AWS SNS intended for executing tests or simulate environments locally, it was inspired by [ElasticMQ](https://github.com/softwaremill/elasticmq)

 ## Features